Carl Jung: Shadow

 The shadow exists as part of the unconscious mind and is composed of the traits individuals instinctively or consciously resist identifying as their own and would rather ignore, typically repressed ideas, weaknesses, desires, instincts, and shortcomings.
 Much of the shadow comes as a result of an individual's adaptation to cultural norms and expectations.
 Thus, this archetype not only consists of all the things deemed unacceptable by society but also those things that are not aligned with one's own personal morals and values.
+Jung argued that each person has a desire to keep their shadow hidden under what he called the moral complex (equivalent to Freud's super-ego) and that this is the impetus for humans to learn and maintain the values of our cultures.
+The shadow can often appear as a dark, wild, exotic figure in dreams or visions.

 Jung argues that the shadow plays a distinctive role in balancing one's overall psyche, the counter-balancing to consciousness—"where there is light, there must also be shadow".
+In order to truly grow as an individual, Jung believed that both the persona and shadow should be balanced.
 Without a well-developed shadow (often "shadow work", "integrating one's shadow"), an individual can become shallow and extremely preoccupied with the opinions of others; that is, a walking persona.
 Not wanting to look at their shadows directly, Jung argues, often results in psychological projection.
 Individuals project imagined attitudes onto others without awareness.
 The qualities an individual may hate (or love) in another may manifest in those who do not see the external, material truth.
-In order to truly grow as an individual, Jung believed that both the persona and shadow should be balanced.

-The shadow can often appear as a dark, wild, exotic figure in dreams or visions.
+This projection can result in prejudice towards certain groups, and in extreme cases paranoia.
+As such, shadow projection can be a threat to society, and form the basis of discrimination and war.
+The shadow can also be hidden through repression or denial.

+Anima and animus

+Jung argued that the unconscious of every man contains a complementary feminine element (the anima) and every woman a complementary masculine element (the animus).
+Within these complementary elements exist an inherited collective image of 'man' and 'woman' respectively, which only becomes conscious in actual contacts with men and women.
+As such, these are archetypes of the collective unconscious.
+These counterparts come in part from this inherited collective image, but also partly through a person's contact with the opposite gender in their life (particularly their parental figures), and partly through the latent masculinity (for women) and femininity (for men) that a person experiences in themselves.

+Like the shadow, if a person rejects their anima or animus, it is more likely to be projected outwards.